Fall Into The Arts

 Galleries marked with an asterisk (*) are members of The Rehoboth Gallery Collective, MOSAIC.
-Join them for their Second Saturdays: Destination Art Walk, October 12 and November 9 (6-9 p.m.).
+Join participating galleries for their next Second Saturdays: Destination ARTWALK– September 13 (6-9 p.m.)

 *Delaware Art Gallery (239 Rehoboth Avenue) presents new and classic favorite Delaware photographs by Kevin Fleming, photography by Jay Fleming, Tony Pratt, and Pamela Bieler, and hand-blown glass by Deb Appleby.